mid2SUPAERO/Optimization-solver-benchmark-for-3D-topology-optimization-problems/src/Benchmarking/Tutorial.md

 # How to vizualize the optimal design.
 To vizualize the optimize design, one should :
-1. Type cd .. to be place outside ./topopt
+1. Type cd .. (to be place outside ./topopt)
-2. Type cp Topopt/*.py /tmpdir/name/Topopt-637443/,
+2. Type cp Topopt/*.py /tmpdir/name/Topopt-637443/
-where Topopt-614252 is for example your outputdata, name is your login to connect on calmip.
+(where Topopt-614252 is for example your outputdata, name is your login to connect on calmip).
 3. Type cd /tmpdir/name/Topopt-637443/
-4. Type python bin2vtu.py 15,
+4. Type python bin2vtu.py 15
-where 15 is for example you only want 1 15 30 45 55 ... outputdata.
+(where 15 is for example you only want 1 15 30 45 55 ... outputdata).
 5. you can now go to /tmpdir/name/Topopt-637443/ and extract the file .vtu
-6. open Paraview and open file .vtu to be vizualize.
+6. open Paraview and open file .vtu to vizualize.
-7. press the button apply then on options last row press Threshold and then button apply
+7. press the button apply then In the upper right corner and last row, press Threshold and press button apply
 8. choose scalars = xPhys or x (depending on what you want) fix your minimum between 0.1 and 0.9 and press button apply
 9. if you want color apply coloring by choosing again xPhys.